Michael Heyland

-Michael Heyland is an actor and retired director, and an arts and events consultant in England.
+Michael Heyland is a retired British actor and director.
 He was Director of Productions of the D'Oyly Carte Opera Company from 1969 to 1978.
 Later, he was an arts and events consultant for many organizations and managed the Royal Choral Society for sixteen years, among other projects.
 As an actor and voice actor, he has appeared on radio, TV and in films.

 Early life and career

-Heyland was born in Calcutta, where his father was stationed in the Indian army.
+Heyland was born in Calcutta, India, where his father was stationed in the Indian Army.
 He studied both music and drama at Guildhall School of Music & Drama, London.
 He began his career working in repertory, including A Christmas Carol at Theatre Royal, Stratford East and Brecht's Happy End at the Royal Court Theatre, London.
 He also played in pantomime.

 He was engaged as Director of Productions of the D'Oyly Carte Opera Company from 1969 to 1978.
 He directed the company's television recording of H.M.S.
 Pinafore in 1973 and a new production of The Sorcerer (1971), which had not been produced professionally in Britain since 1940.
 He also directed a new production of Utopia, Limited (1975), which had not been revived by the company for over 70 years, at the Savoy Theatre for the company's centennial celebration.
 In 1977, he restaged Iolanthe, which later toured Australia and New Zealand.
 He also restaged the Act 2 finale of Ruddigore and the opening chorus of Patience.

 Heyland directed the company's entire repertoire of the Gilbert and Sullivan operas and Cox and Box on tour throughout the UK, for the company's annual seasons in the West End and took productions to Copenhagen, Aarhus, Rome, and on tour in North America, including New York, Los Angeles and Toronto.